 Check people in with a smile, hand out name tags, and handle questions.
 During slow time, check the NARSOL Literature Table for tidiness and restock brochures if needed.

 Connect with keynote speaker well in advance to assure that the person knows where to go, has provided their PowerPoint to the AV tech, and has addressed any other needs.
 Assure that the speaker is on hand and ready before the presentation, and that the assigned “introducer” is also nearby and ready.

-Assure that workshop presenter for your room has the tech setup he/she needs, handle any tech problems that come up such as no sound, laptop not connecting to projector, projector not displaying, etc. Make sure presenter understands start/stop times.
-Announce the presenter at the beginning (just name and subject is fine), start the equipment if necessary, give a 5-10 minute warning, and turn off equipment at the end of the session.
+Assure that workshop presenters have the tech setup they need, handle any tech problems that come up such as no sound, laptop not connecting to projector, projector not displaying, etc. Start the equipment if necessary, and turn off equipment at the end of the session.